Prof. Frank Allgöwer

 Prof. Keum-Shik Hong

 Dr. Hong served as Associate Editor of Automatica (2000-2006), as Editor-in-Chief of the Journal of Mechanical Science and Technology (2008-2011), and is serving as Editor-in-Chief of the International Journal of Control, Automation, and Systems.
 He was a past President of the Institute of Control, Robotics and Systems (ICROS), Korea, and is President-Elect of Asian Control Association.
 He was the Organizing Chair of the ICROS-SICE International Joint Conference 2009, Fukuoka, Japan.
-He is an ICROS Fellow, a Senior Member of IEEE, a member of the National Academy of Engineering of Korea, and many other societies.
+He is an IEEE Fellow, a Fellow of the Korean Academy of Science and Technology, an ICROS Fellow, a Member of the National Academy of Engineering of Korea, and many other societies.

-He has received many awards including the Best Paper Award from the KFSTS of Korea (1999), the F. Harashima Mechatronics Award (2003), the IJCAS Scientific Activity Award (2004), the Automatica Certificate of Outstanding Service (2006), the Presidential Award of Korea (2007), the ICROS Achievement Award (2009), the IJCAS Contribution Award (2010), the Premier Professor Award (2011), the JMST Contribution Award (2011), the IJCAS Contribution Award (2011), and the IEEE Academic Award (2016), among many others.
-Dr. Hong's current research interests include brain-computer interface, nonlinear systems theory, adaptive control, distributed parameter systems, autonomous systems, and innovative control applications in brain engineering.
+He has received many awards including the Best Paper Award from the KFSTS of Korea (1999), the F. Harashima Mechatronics Award (2003), the IJCAS Scientific Activity Award (2004), the Automatica Certificate of Outstanding Service (2006), the Presidential Award of Korea (2007), the ICROS Achievement Award (2009), the IJCAS Contribution Award (2010), the Premier Professor Award (2011), the JMST Contribution Award (2011), the IJCAS Contribution Award (2011), the IEEE Academic Award of ICROS (2016), etc. Dr. Hong's current research interests include brain-computer interface, nonlinear systems theory, adaptive control, distributed parameter systems, autonomous vehicles, and innovative control applications in brain engineering.

 Prof. Jun-ichi Imura